shautvast/crudlang/README.md

 ```

 **dates and time**

-Create a date literal with
+Create a date with a literal:
 ```
 let d:date = d"1979-12-16 16:12:19.000 +01:00"
 ```